rhysmoggs/ms4-morgan-and-co/README.md

 <img src="docs/schema.png">

 It shows each model present in the project and the relationship between them.
 This schema is vital in developing the website's functionality, its features and what users are capable of doing.
-A breakdown of every feature can be found here [Features](#features) along with the code, and how everything links together.
+A breakdown of every feature can be found [here](#features) along with the code, and how everything links together.

 ### Model breakdown:
 - User - django's built-in [User](https://docs.djangoproject.com/en/4.1/ref/contrib/auth/#user-model) model.
 Uses Django's [allauth](https://django-allauth.readthedocs.io/en/latest/installation.html) application to deal with account authentication, registration and management.
 Contains user information such as username, password, email.